Highest annual price growth in history

 Orban’s growing authoritarianism has met resistance.
 In May 2017, large anti-corruption street protests occurred in Budapest, expressing support for CEU and NGOs.
 During the same month, two United Nations Special Rapporteurs also expressed their objection to the Hungarian government’s draft “Bill on the Transparency of Organisations Financed from Abroad” that would limit NGO activities.
 The bill was eventually passed as law in June 2017.

-Orban’s latest target is the University of Theatre and Film Arts in Budapest (SZFE), which the government identified with the “left-liberal” ethos.
-This coincides with yet another move to shut down the country’s last independent political radio station, Klubrádió.
+This was followed by yet another move to shut down the country’s last independent political radio station, Klubrádió.
 Klubrádió’s broadcasting license, which expired last February 2021, was not renewed forcing it to go off air and the station’s former frequency had been allocated to a station owned by a group close to Orban.
-The station’s fate has attracted international attention and in June 2021 the European Commission launched an “infringement procedure” against Hungary, which could lead to a legal action.
+The station’s fate has attracted international attention and in June 2021 the European Commission launched an “infringement procedure” against Hungary, which has recently lead to a legal action.
+In July 2022, the European Commission decided to refer Hungary to the Court of Justice of the European Union, stating that its decision to reject Klubrádió’s application to use the Budapest 92.9 MHz frequency was made on “highly questionable grounds” and had applied rules in a “disproportionate and discriminatory manner”, thus violating the freedom of speech as enshrined in the Charter of Fundamental Rights of the EU.

-Press freedom in the country has continuously deteriorated since Orban returned to power in 2010.
-Hungary is currently ranked 92nd out of 179 countries on the 2021 World Press Freedom Index by Reporters Without Borders (RSF) – sharply down from 23rd in 2010.
+Press freedom in the country has generally deteriorated.
+Hungary is currently ranked 85th out of 180 countries on the 2022 World Press Freedom Index by Reporters Without Borders (RSF) – up from 92nd in 2021 but sharply down from 23rd in 2010.